dcos/dcos-e2e/docs/source/vagrant-backend-requirements.rst

 ~~~~~~~

 `Vagrant`_ must be installed.
-This has been tested with Vagrant 2.1.1.
+This has been tested with:

+* Vagrant 2.1.1
+* Vagrant 2.1.2

 VirtualBox
 ~~~~~~~~~~